lewagon/www-sinatra/posts/2015-08-05-lewagon-Brussels-demoday-batch-2.md

   - alumni
   - startup
 thumbnail: Brussels/demoday/_thumbnail-batch2.png
-description: "On July 3rd, a bunch of freshly “techified” entrepreneurs/wannabe-developers showcased, in front of a large audience, the result of their 9-week intensive training in web application development.
+description: "On July 3rd, a bunch of freshly “techified” entrepreneurs/aspiring-developers showcased, in front of a large audience, the result of their 9-week intensive training in web application development.
 Here's an overview of their final projects, built from scratch... in only 10 days!"
 ---

-On July 3rd, a bunch of freshly “techified” entrepreneurs/wannabe-developers showcased, in front of a large audience, the result of their [9-week intensive & immersive training in web application development](http://www.lewagon.org/program).
+On July the 3rd, a bunch of freshly “techified” entrepreneurs/aspiring-developers showcased, in front of a large audience, the result of their [9-week intensive & immersive training in web application development](http://www.lewagon.org/program).

 <img src='blog_image_path Brussels/demoday/_batch2.png' alt="Le Wagon Brussels, 2nd batch of Full-Stack Coding Bootcamp students">

 The startup projects issued from this 2nd edition of [Le Wagon Brussels](http://www.lewagon.org/brussels)’ bootcamp were very diverse and each MVP (« minimum viable product ») already pretty sleek.
-Quite a feat, when you think that the participants could not read nor write a single line of code just 9 weeks before and that they only had 10 days at the end of the bootcamp to work on their application prototypes!
+Quite a deal, when you think that the participants could not read nor write a single line of code just 9 weeks before and that they only had 10 days at the end of the bootcamp to work on their application prototypes!
 Here's an overview of what they built from scratch...

 <div class="video-wrapper"><iframe width="560" height="315" src="https://www.youtube.com/embed/shMfq1Vl9WA?showinfo=0" frameborder="0" allowfullscreen></iframe></div>